I just finished celebrating my first Carnival in Brazil.

 - Plan to wear some crazy costumes.
 Get creative!

 - If you’re in Rio and looking for a typical, relatively inexpensive Carnival costume, head to Centro.
+There are lots of cheap shops there that sell costumes.

 - Download the Blocos app from O Globo and you can see where and when all of the different blocos are taking place.

 - Don’t let your belongings out of your sight.
+Seriously.
+Carnival is like a pickpocketer’s dream.

 - If possible, be single!
 And get your kissing game on.